1truong9song9hiep8/java-notes/Note01-Declaration_and_Access_Control.md

 bởi vì method trong interface được mặc định là absstract nên final, strif, native không được phép sử dụng.

 interface có thể kế thừa từ 1 interafce hoặc nhiều khác.

-## 5. Member Access Modifiers
-❑ Methods and instance (nonlocal) variables are known as "members."
-❑ Members can use all four access levels: public, protected, default, private.
-❑ Member access comes in two forms:
- ❑ Code in one class can access a member of another class.
- ❑ A subclass can inherit a member of its superclass.
-❑ If a class cannot be accessed, its members cannot be accessed.
-❑ Determine class visibility before determining member visibility.
-❑ public members can be accessed by all other classes, even in other packages.
-❑ If a superclass member is public, the subclass inherits it—regardless of package.
-❑ Members accessed without the dot operator (.) must belong to the same class.
-❑ this. always refers to the currently executing object.
-❑ this.aMethod() is the same as just invoking aMethod().
-❑ private members can be accessed only by code in the same class.
-❑ private members are not visible to subclasses, so private members cannot be inherited.
-❑ Default and protected members differ only when subclasses are involved:
- ❑ Default members can be accessed only by classes in the same package.
- ❑ protected members can be accessed by other classes in the same package, plus subclasses regardless of package.
- ❑ protected = package plus kids (kids meaning subclasses).
- ❑ For subclasses outside the package, the protected member can be accessed only through inheritance; a subclass outside the package cannot access a protected member by using a reference to a superclass instance (in other words, inheritance is the only mechanism for a subclass outside the package to access a protected member of its superclass).
- ❑ A protected member inherited by a subclass from another package is not accessible to any other class in the subclass package, except for the subclass' own subclasses.

 ### Class Member
 trong khi một class chỉ có thể sử dụng 2 trong 4 cấp độ truy cập (public hoặc default) thì các biến và hàm trong class có thể khai báo 4 cấp độ(public-protected-default-private).